 Integrity

-To maintain accountability in its actions, Northern Lights Aid strives to provide transparency to its volunteers, donors and the public.
+To maintain accountability in its actions, Northern Lights Aid is transparent to its volunteers, donors and the public.

 Altruism